rebma-io/lab/docs/electronics/leds.md

 # LEDs and Lasers

+CONSTRUCTION: **Work in Progress** I've just started this part of the site, and there is, as you can well imagine, a lot to talk about with LEDs.

 LEDs, or [light emitting
 diodes](https://en.wikipedia.org/wiki/Light-emitting_diode), are exactly
 like every other semiconductor diode in the world, except, instead of